 The Cash Option deposits 100% of its funds into an FDIC-insured account with The Bank of New York Mellon (the “Bank”).
-Be sure to review the Plan Disclosure document for specific risks and be sure to check with an investment professional if you need advice.
+FDIC insurance generally protects up to $250,000 of your deposits at the same bank in the same ownership right and capacity.
+Your ABLE Account invested in the FDIC Savings Fund, will be insured up to $250,000.

-You may also choose one of three investment portfolios with different investment strategies: ABLE Conservative, ABLE Moderate or ABLE Aggressive.
+You may also choose one of four investment portfolios with different investment strategies: ABLE Fixed Income, ABLE Conservative, ABLE Moderate, or ABLE Aggressive.
 Each investment option has its own benefits and risks — compare them below:

 ABLE Conservative seeks to provide current income and some growth by investing in a portfolio of mutual funds that consists of 20% stocks and 80% bonds.
 Overall, there’s a small amount of risk and limited appreciation potential, designed for a shorter investment period.